pranavramesh123/Chemistry-Lab/README.md

 # Chemistry-Lab
-Welcome to Chemistry Lab, a 3D first-person serious game, aiming to teach the player about the science of chemistry through an immersive and entertaining experience.
+Welcome to Chemistry Lab, a 3D first-person serious game, aiming to teach the player about the science of chemistry through an immersive and entertaining experience

 # Controls
 Use the WASD keys to move through the 3d scene.
 Use the mouse to rotate your camera according to the specified direction of the mouse position.